 Featuring

-Media Literacy Influencer & Co-Host, First Stop News
+Kelsey Russell Media Literacy Influencer, Host, Kronikled, and Co-Host, First Stop News

 Led by

-MPH Candidate, Geisel School of Medicine at Dartmouth, and former Business Consultant at Deloitte
+Tyler Baker MPH Candidate at The Geisel School of Medicine at Dartmouth, and former Business Consultant at Deloitte

 Featuring